 All Children in Care (CIC) have a statutory care plan, which is drawn up and reviewed by the Local Authority that looks after them.
 The Personal Education Plan (PEP) is a legal part of the care plan; which is a statutory requirement for CIC from a child of 3 years if in education provision up to the age of 18.

 The key personnel who should be involved in every PEP meeting are:

 - Designated teacher (DT).

-Northampton College provides a progress report for the annual review for looked after students each year.
-We also work closely with children’s services of Local Authorities to ensure they have a point of contact at the College through the DT.
+Northampton College provides a progress report for the Review for Children in Care students each year.
+We also work closely with Children’s Services of Local Authorities to ensure they have a point of contact at the College through the DT.

 Financial support for vulnerable learners

-- Receiving income support, or universal credit because they are financially supporting themselves or financially supporting themselves and someone who is dependent on them and living with them such as a child or partner
+- Receiving Income Support, or Universal Credit because they are financially supporting themselves or financially supporting themselves

 Where students are identified as being eligible for a vulnerable group bursary to support relevant costs for education, (to a maximum award level of £1,200) they will be awarded support to cover essential course costs including kit, equipment, and travel (pro-rata for courses less than 30 weeks).

-The college will consider all reasonable requests for the balance of an award to be used for additional relevant activities or relevant items that aid the development of a student’s education (i.e. enrichment activities/additional books).
+The college will consider all reasonable requests for the balance of an award to be used for additional relevant activities or relevant items that aid the development of a student’s education (i.e. additional books).